 We recall that the Uniformization Theorem holds in the category of tube-log-Riemann surfaces.
-Let $\tilde \cS_{\nu}$ be the universal covering of the tube-log-Riemann surface $\cS_{\nu}$ which means that $\tilde \cS_{\nu}$ is a simply connected log-Riemann surface and we have a covering $p_0: \tilde \cS_{\nu} \to \cS_{\nu}$ compatible with the projection mappings $\pi_0: \tilde \cS_{\nu} \to \CC$, which means that locally $p_0 \circ \pi_0^{-1}$ is a translation, and $p_0$ is a local isometry for their log-euclidean metrics.
+Let $\tilde \cS_{\nu}$ be the universal covering of the tube-log-Riemann surface $\cS_{\nu}$ which means that $\tilde \cS_{\nu}$ is a simply connected log-Riemann surface and we have a covering $p_0: \tilde \cS_{\nu} \to \cS_{\nu}$ compatible with the projection mappings $\pi_0: \tilde \cS_{\nu} \to \CC$, which means that locally $p_0 \circ \pi_0^{-1}$ is a translation, and $p_0$ is a local isometry for their log-Euclidean metrics.

-Another way to understand $\tilde \cS_{\nu}$ is to ``unfold'' the cylinders of $\cS_{\nu}$ and it is a log-Riemann surface that can be constructed by means of straight cuts and pastings.
+Another way to understand $\tilde \cS_{\nu}$ is to ``unfold'' the cylinders that build $\cS_{\nu}$.
+We get in this way a log-Riemann surface that can be directly constructed by means of straight cuts and pastings.
 In Figure 3 we show a fundamental domain with the obvious identifications (indicated by dotted lines) to get $\tilde \cS_{\nu}$ (for $\tilde \cS_{\nu}$ is similar, with widths corresponding to the mass $\nu$).
 The full $0$-sheet with cuts is obtaining by extending this fundamental domain by $\ZZ$-periodicity.
 This $0$-sheet corresponds to the ``unfolding'' of the root-cylinder.
 Note that the set of cuts in this $0$-sheet for $\tilde \cS_{\nu}$ do not have a discrete set of end-points (for $\tilde \cS_{\nu}$ this set is discrete in the $0$-sheet) .